red5labs/Specter/README.md

 3. Install required libraries through Arduino Library Manager

 4. Select your ESP32 board and port in the Arduino IDE
-   Note: For ESP32-S3 Super Mini choose Lolin S3 Mini
+   Note: For ESP32-S3 Super Mini choose Lolin S3

 6. Upload the sketch to your ESP32